todogroup/ospo-career-path/OSPO-101/module2/README.md

 **Open Core**

 This typically involves a capable core product which is free and open source.
-Around the core, a commercial entity provides closed source software that adds to or extends its capabilities.
+Around the core, a commercial entity provides proprietary software that adds to or extends its capabilities.
 These add-ons are then sold as commercial software, and they can also be combined with the support model to provide training and technical support of the extensions.

 ### Comparing Open Source Business Models